 Final Thoughts on CBD and Dementia

-For patients with dementia, it is a long and lonely road ahead.
+For many patients with dementia, it can be a long and lonely road ahead.
 The symptoms of dementia slowly but surely lead to deleterious effects on memory and mood and make it difficult to perform daily tasks.
-Recent research into the impact of CBD on the symptoms of dementia conditions such as Alzheimer’s offer a chink of light.
-While the psychoactive compound, THC, could potentially remove amyloid clumps in the brain – which are a hallmark of Alzheimer’s – CBD is possibly capable of a similar effect.
+Recent research into the impact of CBD on the symptoms of dementia conditions such as Alzheimer’s offer a sliver of hope.